Factbox: Strikes, protests in Europe over cost of living and pay

 HUNGARY

-Thousands of Hungarian students and parents protested on Oct.
-14 in the second major rally in two weeks to support teachers who have been fired for joining strike action for higher wages, and more teachers being warned of dismissal.
+* Thousands of Hungarian students and parents protested on Oct.
+14 in the second major rally in two weeks to support teachers who have been fired for joining a strike for higher wages, and more teachers being warned of dismissal.

 CZECH REPUBLIC